Cambodian police seek shoe-throwing critic of ruling party

 PHNOM PENH, Cambodia (AP) — Police in Cambodia are seeking to arrest a woman who was seen on a video clip on Facebook showing her throwing a shoe at a billboard of the ruling Cambodian People’s Party.

-Sam Sak, a police chief in western Kampong Speu province, said Monday his force is looking for 38-year-old Sam Sokha, who he said was understood to be a labor activist and supporter of the opposition Cambodia National Rescue Party.
+Sam Sak, a police chief in western Kampong Speu province, said Monday that his force was looking for 38-year-old Sam Sokha, who he said was understood to be a labor activist and supporter of the opposition Cambodia National Rescue Party.

-The provincial prosecutor’s office on Saturday issued a summons for her to appear for questioning, but when she did not show up and apparently fled her home, it asked police to arrest her.
+The provincial prosecutor’s office issued a summons on Saturday for her to appear for questioning, but when she did not show up and apparently fled her home, it asked police to arrest her.
+The original charges against her carry a punishment of up to three years in prison, though it appears her arrest is sought for ignoring a summons.

-Prime Minister Hun Sen’s Cambodian People’s Party has been aggressively prosecuting critics ahead of nationwide local elections this June.
+Prime Minister Hun Sen’s Cambodian People’s Party has been aggressively prosecuting critics and political opponents ahead of nationwide local elections this June, and a general election next year.

 Most Read Stories